scikit-beam/scikit-beam/doc/development/docguide.rst

 * Any external package dependencies aside from NumPy_, SciPy_, or Matplotlib_
   must be explicitly mentioned in the documentation.

-* Configuration options using the :mod:`astropy.config` mechanisms must be explicitly mentioned in the documentation.
+* Configuration options using the :mod:`scikit-beam.config` mechanisms must be explicitly mentioned in the documentation.